spatialos/gdk-for-unity/docs/content/testing/how-to-run-tests.md

 * the tools (which includes the document linter)
 * the Unity project

-Note that each part of the GDK project has its own separate testing.there are different tests for these different parts of the Unity GDK.
+Note that each part of the GDK project has its own separate testing.

 ## Prepare the workspace
 To run any test, you need to prepare your workspace.
 To do this, open up a terminal window and, from the root directory of the GDK repository you cloned, run: